marc-akbar/alpha-blog/README.md

 # README

-This is the alpha-blog app on the Complete Ruby on Rails Developer Course.
+This is an alpha-blog app on the Complete Ruby on Rails Developer Course.

 The blog incorporates basic MVC functionality with one-to-many and many-to-many associations, authentication systems, and styling with Bootstrap 3.4